Thalkirchen-Obersendling-Forstenried-Fürstenried-Solln: Forstenried

 Forstenried is served by Bad Forstenrieder Park, a public bath.
 It is also served by Tennis Forstenrieder Park.
 A shooting range is located on the border of Forstenrieder Park, at the Verein Hubertus f.
 Jagd- u.
 Sportschießen e.V.
 The Bezirkssportanlage Solln (a sports club) and the surrounding public park provide recreational opportunities to Forstenried residents on the southside of the district, including a dirt bike park, a view of the Alps from an artificial hill, playgrounds, and fruit-picking opportunities in the surrounding fields.

-Well known restaurants include the Restaurant Poseidon (a Greek restaurant), bordering Forstenrieder Park, and the Alter Wirt Fahr-Gast-Stätte (a traditional Bavarian restaurant), which is at the center of the old village of Forstenried.

 The A95 provides easy access to Lake Starnberg, just ten minutes to the southwest, as well as to recreational opportunities in the Bavarian Alps, including the ski town of Garmisch-Partenkirchen.
 The A95 also allows residents to quickly access central Munich, including the Mittlerer Ring, where the autobahn terminates.

 Fürstenried

 Fürstenried is a residential neighborhood along the A95 that was initiated in 1959 as a large scale urban housing development by the municipality and the savings bank of Munich Stadtsparkasse München.